chovancova/conversation-agent-t/PRD.md

 - **Success criteria**: Conversations save automatically with agent type, can be resumed at any time, clear visual distinction

 ### Message Export
-- **Functionality**: Copy conversation history including agent metadata for analysis or documentation
+- **Functionality**: Copy conversation history including agent metadata for analysis or documentation, with security warnings for export files
 - **Purpose**: Enable testers to extract conversations for reports, bug tracking, or comparison across agents
 - **Trigger**: User clicks export button
 - **Progression**: Click export → Conversation formatted with agent info → Copied to clipboard → Confirmation shown
 - **Success criteria**: All messages captured accurately with timestamps and agent metadata, format is readable, confirmation feedback immediate

+### Security & Privacy Information
+- **Functionality**: Display comprehensive security information about data encryption, storage, and best practices with option to clear all data
+- **Purpose**: Educate users on how credentials are protected and provide transparency about data handling
+- **Trigger**: User clicks Security & Privacy button in sidebar
+- **Progression**: Click button → Dialog opens → Shows encryption details, security considerations, stored data list → Option to clear all data → Confirmation and reload
+- **Success criteria**: Clear explanation of encryption, visible warnings about test credentials, successful data clearing when requested

 ## Edge Case Handling